pridkett/patrick.wagstrom.net/content/resume/index.md

                             </li>
                             <li title="achievements">
                                 <ul>
+                                    <li>Built a team 15 FTEs and additional vendor contractors with a $15mm annual budget from the ground up - including attracting internal and external talent and negotiating for budget allocations.</li>
-                                    <li>Define and architect overall enterprise strategy for reproducible machine learning including data management, model training, model serving, and model refit</li>
+                                    <li>Defined and architect overall enterprise strategy for reproducible machine learning and MLOps including data management, model training, model serving, model refit, and model risk management.</li>
-                                    <li>Build up a mulit-location innovation lab that brings the best of new technologies to our enterprise teams</li>
-                                    <li>Lead proof-of-concept emerging solutions around blockchain identity and machine learning model development</li>
+                                    <li>Led proof-of-concept solutions around blockchain identity and asset management, augmented and virtual reality, cross-device biometrics, IoT, and more.</li>
+                                    <li>Conceived of and built models for cell site energy efficiency resulting in a $5mm annual savings and conversion into a digital twin for future simulation.</li>
+                                    <li>Created and ran numerous cultural and knowledge sharing events including Data Science Reading Group and Emerging Tech Brown Bag Sessions along with heavy participation in internal and external speaking and outreach events.</li>
                                 </ul>
                             </li>
                         </ul>